Three points for a win: Association football

-Major League Soccer, based in the United States and Canada, has awarded three points for a win since its first season of 1996, but initially held a penalty shootout at the end of regulation draws, awarding 1 point to the winner of the shootout and none to the loser.
-Since 2000, it has allowed ties/draws to stand in the regular season, and follows the international standard of awarding 1 point for a draw..
+Major League Soccer, based in the United States and Canada, has awarded three points for a win since its first season of 1996, but initially held a penalty shootout at the end of regulation draws, awarding 1 point to the winner of the shootout and 0 to the loser.
+Since 2000, it has allowed ties or draws to stand in the regular season, and follows the international standard of awarding 1 point for a draw..
 Since 2023 The Leagues Cup between MLS and Liga MX uses 3 points for a regulation win, 2 points for a shootout win, 1 point for a shootout loss, 0 for a regulation loss point system in the group stage.

 Ice hockey

-Many ice hockey leagues use the 3 points for a regulation win, 2 points for an overtime/shootout win, 1 point for overtime/shootout loss, 0 points for a regulation loss as a way to incentivize teams to win in regulation thus causing more attacking play.
+Many ice hockey leagues use the 3 points for a regulation win, 2 points for an overtime/shootout win, 1 point for an overtime/shootout loss, 0 points for a regulation loss as a way to incentivize teams to win in regulation thus causing more attacking play.
 Listed below are the years that ice hockey leagues and associations have adopted and abandoned a 3 points for a win system.